rudolfII/XtKeyboard/README.md

 # XtKeyboard

-This is about the simplest arduino program for an ATMEGA32U4 processor that I used to connect my old XT keyboard to a computer using a USB port.
+This is a (deliberately) simple arduino program for an ATMEGA32U4 processor that I used to connect my old XT keyboard to a computer using a USB port.
 I used a 'Beetle' board for the job.

 When I first searched for a similar program, I found some that were either unnecesarily complicated and/or did not